MunchLab/ceREEBerus/docs/_sources/index.md.txt

 ```

-or to work with the most up to date version, you can clone the repo and install with
+or to work with the most up to date version, you can clone the [source code repository](https://munchlab.github.io/ceREEBerus/) and install with

 ```{eval-rst}